Imagery data management system

 • Deep Learning Studio is a web app that provides a project-based environment for deep learning image analysis workflows.
 Users can collaborate to train deep learning models and run inferencing at scale against their managed imagery.

-• ArcGIS Reality is a product family including ArcGIS Reality for ArcGIS Pro, ArcGIS Reality Studio, Drone2Map and Site Scan Flight, which support workflows for processing digital imagery products from data captured by drones, fixed-wing aircraft, and satellites.
-These tools are available in ArcGIS Pro along with dedicated desktop apps like Site Scan for ArcGIS and online experience through ArcGIS Online and ArcGIS Enterprise.
+• ArcGIS Reality is a product family including ArcGIS Reality for ArcGIS Pro, ArcGIS Reality Studio, Drone2Map and ArcGIS Flight, which support workflows for processing digital imagery products from data captured by drones, fixed-wing aircraft, and satellites.
+These tools are available in ArcGIS Pro along with dedicated desktop apps like ArcGIS Flight and online experience through ArcGIS Online and ArcGIS Enterprise.

 • Custom applications built with mapping APIs and SDKs are often used to interact with imagery, services and datasets to enable specific workflows or support analytical or summary operations.